Hello folks and Welcome to Retro Dee Reveals where I’ll be revealing the songs I voted for in the The Grooveyard Great 88!

 #62 “Long Tall Sally” – Little Richard (1956) This song rocks.
 So does Little Richard.
 So I voted for it and it came rockin’ in at number 62.
 Well, all right!

-#61 “All I Have To Do Is Dream” – The Everly Brothers (1958) Okay, so here’s a song I used to hate, and I mean not just hate, but really abhor… And now it’s one of my favorites!
+#61 “All I Have To Do Is Dream” – The Everly Brothers (1958) Okay, so here’s a song I didn’t really like at first… And now it’s one of my favorites!
 What can I say?
 People change.

 #60 “Singing The Blues” – Guy Mitchell (1956) I just recently started to really like this song.
 It’s not the typical Malt Shop hit.